Welcome from the Chief Residents!

 Outside of the hospital, Seattle is a culturally diverse city surrounded by beautiful water and breathtaking snow-capped mountains.
 The city offers an endless array of nature activities: hiking, camping, rock climbing, skiing/snowboarding, sailing, kayaking, surfing, and more.
 Seattle is also a rapidly growing city, with a robust culinary, coffee and micro-brew scene.
 We are well-known for our music, but also have a number of professional sports teams including baseball, football, soccer, and hockey!
 Sea-Tac is a bustling international airport offering opportunities to travel abroad during vacations, and possible 2-week vacation blocks allow international adventures.

-At UW, we are committed to recruiting a diverse group of residents.
-We believe that we are strongest when we have colleagues from different racial, ethnic, religious, and socioeconomic backgrounds and when we are supporting women and LGBTQ+ residents in anesthesia.
-Our department has its own Diversity, Equity, and Inclusion Council whose mission is to promote an inclusive and equitable working environment for the advancement of faculty, staff, and trainees.
+At the University of Washington, diversity, equity, and inclusion are integral to excellence.
+We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments, and promote access, opportunity, and justice for all.
+We believe that we are strongest when we have colleagues from all backgrounds, ethnicities and identities.
+Our department has its own Community Building & Belonging Council whose mission is to promote an inclusive and equitable working environment for the advancement of all faculty, staff and trainees.
 At the resident level, the recently founded Diversity Committee partners closely with program leadership to create and improve a culture of diversity and inclusion within our own training program.
 We have the unique opportunity to care for a diverse set of patients — both coming from across the WWAMI region, Seattle’s refugee population, and different immigrant communities locally.
 Diversity among physicians makes us better providers and ultimately leads to better patient care.

 You may have questions or concerns about UW Anesthesia given the press regarding the union negotiations.
 We would love to provide our Chief Resident perspective.
 The Resident and Fellow Physician Union – Northwest (formerly known as UWHA) is an asset to our residency.
 In many programs, the resident perspective may be subject to whims and changes over time.
 This is not the case at UW.
 The union provides constant advocacy of the resident perspective and allows for benefits that extend far beyond what any individual department could negotiate.
 Check out the benefits here from childcare to transportation to salary stipends!